-Meet the beautiful and bold Christine Han @Christine_DenverLawyer a first generation Korean American top attorney in Aurora, Colorado.
-Recognized as one of the best in her game, with multiple rewards and winning cases to prove it.
-Ms. Han comes from a family of immigrants and watching the struggle of her family gain immigration status shaped her dedication to her immigration clients and the community.
-With specialties in immigration, family and criminal law the Han Law Group takes pride in giving the utmost quality in service to ensure you are satisfied with your personal or professional legal issues.
-In our latest interview, President and founder of Han Law Group, Attorney Ms Han gave us an insightful background on her endeavours running a firm that federally covers legal issues in all states.
+Meet the beautiful and bold Christine Han @Christine_DenverLawyer a first-generation Korean American top attorney in Aurora, Colorado.
+Recognized as one of the best in her game, with multiple awards and winning cases to prove it.
+Ms. Han comes from a family of immigrants and watching the struggle of her family gain immigration status shaped her dedication to her immigration clients and community.
+With specialties in immigration, family and criminal law, the Han Law Group takes pride in giving the utmost quality in service to ensure clients are satisfied with their representation.
+In our latest interview, President and founder of Han Law Group, Attorney Ms. Han gave us an insightful background on her endeavors running a firm that federally covers immigration issues in all states.

 Tell us what brought you into the law?

 I am a first generation Korean American; my parents immigrated here to the United States in the early 1980s.
 Ever since I was young, all I ever wanted to is to become an attorney.
 I’ve seen a lot of struggles and challenges immigrants go through, including my own parents and relatives.
 That is why I chose immigration law which came very natural to me.
 I also come from a hardworking, immigrant, family business background.
 So I already knew I wanted to have my own law firm.
 Entrepreneurship is second nature to me.
 I have other businesses outside of my law firm, including one where I am a mentor to law students and young attorneys who wish to start their own firm.